 A stablecoin that is collateralised and diversified by an underlying basket of stablecoins.

-The Meta token (ticker symbol MTA) is an ERC-20 utility token on Ethereum, coordinating decentralised governance of mStable assets, and as a resource for re-collateralisation.
+The Meta token (ticker symbol MTA) is an ERC-20 utility token on Ethereum, coordinating decentralised governance of mStable assets, and as a resource for re-collateralization.

 A future super-meta asset consisting for a basket of mStable assets. mStable asset – a meta-stablecoin of a particular asset class, implemented using the mStable Standard.
 E.g. mUSD, mJPY, mGold

-A multi-token smart contract system developed by Stability Labs that is future-proofed, verifiably collateralised, provides on-chain minting and redemption, and is coordinated through decentralised governance.
+A multi-token smart contract system developed by Stability Labs that is future-proofed, verifiably collateralised, provides on-chain minting and redemption, swapping, and saving and is coordinated through decentralised governance.

-The meta-stablecoins created on The mStable Standard, beginning with mUSD and mGold.
+The meta-stablecoins created on The mStable Standard, beginning with mUSD and mBTC.

 An mStable Asset pegged to the United States Dollar, and backed by a basket of USD-pegged stablecoins.

 A service/API which provides real-time price data used by mStable's smart contracts to calculate fees and determine de-pegging events.

 The mechanism whereby, after a basket change for a mStable Asset, users will receive quantities of the underlying stablecoins such that there is a movement towards the new basket’s composition.

 The mechanism whereby, when a stablecoin in a basket deviates from its peg beyond a predetermined amount, Meta is diluted and sold off in order to raise sufficient funds to restore full collateralisation.